OneTravel - Book cheap flights, hotels and cars!

 FEATURED TRAVEL INSPIRATION TRAVEL TIPS & INTEL

-Explore the Awesomeness of American Aviation History at These US Air Force Museums
+Prepare for Takeoff!
+Explore Aviation History at These U.S. Air Force Museums

 Written by Mark Silvester

-If you’re an aviation fanatic, then the date September 18, 1947, is a pretty big deal.
+For aviation fanatics, the date September 18, 1947 is a pretty big deal.
 It’s when the United States Air Force became its own separate military entity.
-Prior to this date, the responsibility of military aviation was divided between the Army and the Navy (depending on the nature of the operation).
-It wasn’t until President Harry Truman signed the National Security Act and set up the National Military Establishment that allowed the USAF to be its own military structure that the youngest of the military services had found their wings.
+Prior to this date, the responsibility of military aviation was divided between the Army and the Navy, depending on the nature of the operation.
+It wasn’t until President Harry S. Truman signed the National Security Act and set up the National Military Establishment that the USAF became its own military organization.
+The youngest of the military services had found it wings.

-Fast-forward nearly seven decades and the United States Air Force is commemorating its 69th birthday.
-Such a milestone and a great opportunity to experience the world’s best aviation museums as they showcase the achievements of the pilots and engineers who have taken us to new heights.
+Fast-forward more that seven decades and the United States Air Force is one of the best in the world.
+For aviation fans, it’s great opportunity to experience the world’s best aviation museums as they showcase the achievements of the pilots and engineers who have taken us to new heights.

-So, if you’re fascinated by the progress American aviation has made over the years, appreciate the underrated phenomenon that is flying, or simply get swept away by those magnificent men in their flying machines, then these Air Force museums will surely have you swooping and diving in admiration and awe.
+So, if you’re fascinated by the progress American aviation has made over the years, these Air Force museums will surely have you swooping and diving in admiration and awe.

 National Museum of the USAF